pyspextool/pyspextool/README.md

 # Recommended Installation Instructions

-1) [Install miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html#), if you don't have it already.
+1) Setup your computer and install miniforge, if you haven't already.

+   Follow Steps 0-2 of the [Astropy Workshop Setup instructions](https://github.com/astropy/astropy-workshop/tree/main/00-Install_and_Setup) to install WSL (for Windows) and install conda with miniforge.

 2) Make a `pyspextool_3.13` conda environment with Python 3.13.
    ```